Rose, Oklahoma

-Rose is a small unincorporated rural community and census-designated place in southeastern Mayes County, Oklahoma, United States, on Scenic U.S. Highway 412.
+Rose is a small unincorporated rural community and census-designated place (CDP) in southeastern Mayes County, Oklahoma, United States, on U.S. Route 412 Alternate.
+As of the 2020 census, the population was 225, down from 285 in 2010.
+The ZIP Code is 74364.

+History

 The community was said to have been named for Rowe's Prairie, which is nearby.
 The post office was established March 13, 1891, with David Ragsdale as the postmaster.
-The ZIP Code is 74364.